InfinityAlgo-Academy/LightHouse/readme.md

 * **[lighthouse-badges](https://github.com/emazzotta/lighthouse-badges)** - Generate gh-badges (shields.io) based on Lighthouse performance.
 * **[lighthouse-batch](https://www.npmjs.com/package/lighthouse-batch)** - Run Lighthouse over a number of sites and generate a summary of their metrics/scores.
 * **[lighthouse-ci](https://github.com/andreasonny83/lighthouse-ci)** - Run Lighthouse and assert scores satisfy your custom thresholds.
+* **[lighthouse-ci-action](https://github.com/treosh/lighthouse-ci-action)** - A Github Action that makes it easy to run Lighthouse in CI and keep your pages small using performance budgets.
 * **[lighthouse-cron](https://github.com/thearegee/lighthouse-cron)** - Cron multiple batch Lighthouse audits and emit results for sending to remote server.
 * **[lighthouse-gh-reporter](https://github.com/carlesnunez/lighthouse-gh-reporter)** - Run Lighthouse in CI and report back in a comment on your pull requests
 * **[lighthouse-hue](https://github.com/ebidel/lighthouse-hue)** - Set the color of Philips Hue lights based on a Lighthouse score